c3lang/c3-web/src/content/docs/Language Fundamentals/statements.md

 }
 ```

-Which can be used as structured `goto` when creating state machines.
+This can be used as structured `goto` when creating state machines.

 ## Switch cases with runtime evaluation